 Developments in Medical Big Data Research: What Makes Data Different Today?

 The use of big data and related analytics is increasingly widespread in health care.
-In a recent conversation, Senior Advisor Howard Birnbaum met with Managing Principals Mei Sheng Duh and Eric Wu to discuss the future of medical big data research.
+In a recent conversation, affiliate Howard Birnbaum met with Managing Principals Mei Sheng Duh and Eric Wu to discuss the future of medical big data research.

 Howard Birnbaum: Big data discussions are meant to drive health economics and outcomes research and produce novel epidemiological insights.
 But what is really different about big data today?